Skip to content

 Letter template · US Senator

-To a US Senator: defend the IRA clean energy tax credits
+To a US Senator: defend the clean energy credits that survived OBBBA

-The most effective letters on this issue connect the IRA credits to specific investments and jobs in your state or district.
-If you live near an IRA-funded facility — solar manufacturing, EV battery production, semiconductor fabs, transmission projects — name it.
-The political environment for defending the credits is strongest among representatives whose constituents see the jobs.
+The most effective letters on this issue connect the clean energy credits to specific investments and jobs in your state or district.
+If you live near a clean energy facility — solar manufacturing, EV battery production, semiconductor fabs, transmission projects — name it.
+The political environment for defending the remaining credits is strongest among representatives whose constituents see the jobs.

-The IRA’s clean energy provisions are the largest US climate investment ever enacted.
-They have driven hundreds of billions in private investment in clean energy manufacturing and deployment across the United States, with substantial concentration in red and purple states (Georgia, Tennessee, Texas, Arizona, Michigan, Ohio, North Carolina, others).
+The IRA’s clean energy provisions were the largest US climate investment ever enacted.
+They drove hundreds of billions in private investment in clean energy manufacturing and deployment across the United States, with substantial concentration in red and purple states (Georgia, Tennessee, Texas, Arizona, Michigan, Ohio, North Carolina, others).

-[Personalize: name specific IRA-funded investments in your state or district.
-Examples: “The [specific facility] in [city/town] is creating [number] jobs and represents [investment amount] in capital investment that the IRA credits made possible.”
-If you don’t have specific local knowledge, you can substitute: “I’ve watched the IRA produce real economic activity in our state — [type of project] in [region] is a concrete example.”]
+[Personalize: name specific clean energy investments in your state or district.
+Examples: “The [specific facility] in [city/town] is creating [number] jobs and represents [investment amount] in capital investment that these credits made possible.”
+If you don’t have specific local knowledge, you can substitute: “I’ve watched these credits produce real economic activity in our state — [type of project] in [region] is a concrete example.”]

 I’m asking you to:

-- Support full implementation of the credits as Congress originally enacted them, including the labor-standards and domestic-content conditions that were carefully negotiated.
+3. Support full implementation of the credits that remain, including the labor-standards and domestic-content conditions that were carefully negotiated.

-- Push back against rhetoric framing IRA implementation as wasteful — the empirical record on private investment, jobs, and emissions reduction is increasingly strong.
+4. Push back against rhetoric framing the surviving credits as wasteful — the empirical record on private investment, jobs, and emissions reduction is strong.

-The economic case for the credits is now visible in many congressional districts as actual factories, jobs, and tax revenue.
+The economic case for the credits is visible in many congressional districts as actual factories, jobs, and tax revenue — investment that the OBBBA timelines now put at risk.
 The principled case is environmental.
 Both point in the same direction.

 I’d appreciate knowing your position on IRA defense and any specific provisions you see as priority targets.